Skip to main content

 LEXINGTON, Ky.
 (July 1, 2020) — For the first time in its 42-year history, the Kentucky Women Writers Conference will take place online to ensure the health of its participants and presenters amid the COVID-19 pandemic.
 The conference will go forward as scheduled Sept.
 17-20 with headliner and celebrated poet Evie Shockley.
 All readings, discussions and workshops will be presented virtually.
 Several prominent Black writers will be featured as part of the event.

-“Our organization has a long and proud history of lifting up the voices of Black women, from our first conference in 1979 with Maya Angelou, Alice Walker and Toni Cade Bambara, to the establishment of The Sonia Sanchez Series in
+“Our organization has a long and proud history of lifting up the voices of Black women, from our first conference in 1979 with Maya Angelou, Alice Walker and Toni Cade Bambara, to the

 By Jay Blanton and Kody Kiser